Elpastore/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 				       BREATH and LOVE are environment variables
 				       The script should display the result, followed by a new
 11-binary_to_decimal:		-script that converts a number from base 2 to base 10.
+13-print_float:			-script that prints a number with two decimal places, followed by a new line.
+					The number will be stored in the environment variable NUM.